lunextelecom/event-processor/README.md

 ```

 ###### Backfill
 In the situation where the query is changed, we should rerun the query up the the largest timeseries size in the query.
 Optionally, can specific how far to go back.

+###### Output
+In some case the application that want to receive events of pattern match might not be the one sending the data.
+To recieve notification of those event, clients can subscript to AMQP topic.

 ###### Graphing
 Graph will be handle by grafana.
 Both the immuntable timeseries and event will be stored and graphed.